ivansarno/FiatShamirProtocol/README.md

 Credit

-Arbitrary Precision Library from TTMath (not included in the source) Link: http://www.ttmath.org
+Arbitrary Precision Library from GMP (not included in the source) Link: https://gmplib.org

 :)